wpilibsuite/frc-docs/source/docs/software/pathplanning/trajectory-tutorial/creating-drive-subsystem.rst

 Configuring the Gyroscope
 -------------------------

 The gyroscope measures the rate of change of the robot's heading (which can then be integrated to provide a measurement of the robot's heading relative to when it first turned on).
-In our example, we use the `Analog Devices ADXRS450 FRC Gyro Board <https://www.analog.com/en/landing-pages/001/first.html>`__, which was included in the kit of parts for several years:
+In our example, we use the [Analog Devices ADXRS450 FRC Gyro Board](https://www.analog.com/en/landing-pages/001/first.html), which was included in the kit of parts for several years:

 .. tab-set::